{{ result.summaryTitle }}

 RFC2317

-The common classless IPv4 reverse delegation method that uses child reverse zones and parent CNAME records.
+The classless IPv4 reverse delegation pattern that combines a child reverse zone with parent CNAME records.